Kindergarten

 JESSICA JOHNSON

-I live in Santa Barbara with my husband Brian, son Griffin, and our dog Wally.
+I live in Santa Barbara with my husband Brian, our sons, and our dog Wally.
 Fun Fact about me: I am the 7th generation in my family to be born and raised in Santa Barbara; our family history dates back to before the Presidio.
-I enjoy traveling to new places, spending time with my family and friends, and weekends at the beach playing with Griffin and Wally.
+I enjoy traveling to new places, spending time with my family and friends, and weekends at the beach playing with my boys and Wally.

 Claudia Hamers

-I have been teaching for 12 years, and half of those have been at Kellogg School!
+I have been teaching for 15 years, and nine of those have been at Kellogg School!
 I graduated from UCSB with my credential and Masters of Education.
-I have been married 19 years to my wonderful husband, Jeff and have two children at Dos Pueblos High School.
-We just adopted a puppy, and also celebrated our 10 year old dog.
-I enjoy playing tennis, reading, hiking, and playing all sorts of games with my family.
+I have been married 22 years to my wonderful husband, Jeff.
+I have a senior at Dos Pueblos High School and a freshman at Cal Poly San Luis Obispo.
+We also have a three year old pug, and a 13 year old lab.
+I enjoy playing tennis, pickleball, reading, hiking, and playing all sorts of games with my family.

 I have taught first grade and kindergarten.
 I love both, but the most important thing about teaching is to encourage, guide, and fill each student’s heart with the love of learning.
 This love for learning will instill their life long goal to accomplish anything they desire.
 I know that this begins at birth, but my goal is to continue to develop those amazing moments with “oohs and awes” in wonderment, so that they are encouraged to ask for more.